networknt/light-doc/content/en/deployment/linux_service.md

 It will prevent any user, including root, from modifying the jar.

-User root is used to control the application’s service, and you use a .conf file to customize its startup, the .conf file will be read and evaluated by the root user.
+The user root is used to control the application’s service, and you use a .conf file to customize its startup, the .conf file will be read and evaluated by the root user.
 It should be secured accordingly.
-Use `chmod` so that only the owner can read the file and use `chown` to make root the owner:
+Use `chmod` so that only the owner can read the file and use `chown` to make the root the owner:

 ```
 chmod 400 your-app.conf